futel/asteriskserver/storageserver/README.md

 - Have assets subdirectory populated with assets.
 - Don't have any droplets, droplet images, or volumes named assetsbuild.
-- Don't have any volume images with names starting with assetsbuild.

 ## Initialize packer